advsinha17/UNet-Image-Segmentation/README.md

 The U-Net architecture is a type of convolutional neural network that is widely used for semantic segmentation tasks.
 Its architecture is symmetrical and consists of an encoder and a decoder part, which are connected by a bottleneck.

 Details of the architecture can be found [here](https://arxiv.org/abs/1505.04597).

+## Project Structure

+* `dataset.py`: Implements DatasetGenerator class which generates batches of images from the dataset.
+* `labeldata.py`: Defines attributes and colors for cityscape image segmentation labels and maps label IDs to their respective colors.
+* `model.py`: Defines the UNet model architecture.
+* `predictions.py`: Makes predictions on the validation dataset and saves them to `predictions/` directory.
+* `train.py`: Trains the model on training data and saves model.
+* `results.ipynb`: Displays a small sample of predictions.

 ## Results